Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-the end of the fall I got more achete for the winter so I don't know what happened but that's a good problem and the biggest question or the most common question and um nutrition is a big part for like endurance I think that's our starting with a half for the marathon so we talk a lot about that and like practicing the gels and everything.
+the end of the fall I got more achete for the winter so I don't know what happened but that's a good problem and the biggest question or the most common question and um nutrition is a big part for like endurance actually that's our starting with a half for the marathon so we talk a lot about that and like practicing the gels and everything.

 Speaker